elyra-ai/canvas/docs/pages/03-common-canvas.md

 <img src="../assets/cc-app-tiny.png" width="800" />

-The ["Tiny App"](https://elyra-canvas-test-harness.u20youmx4sm.us-south.codeengine.appdomain.cloud/#/app-tiny) is available as part of the test harness funciton.
+The ["Tiny App"](https://elyra-canvas-test-harness.u20youmx4sm.us-south.codeengine.appdomain.cloud/#/app-tiny) is available as part of the test harness function.
 Click [here](https://elyra-canvas-test-harness.u20youmx4sm.us-south.codeengine.appdomain.cloud/#/app-tiny) to see the app running.
-You can try: dragging a node, editing a comment (double click on it), drag a node from the palette, click a button on the toolbar, zoom in using the scroll gesture.
+You can try: dragging a node, editing a comment (double click on it), drag a node from the palette, click a button on the toolbar, zoom in and out using the scroll gesture.

 Some sample code to look at: